 IM (Innovation management) reports are in-depth, comprehensive reports on the historic and current development of the company’s approach to innovation management, their tools and techniques, brought up to date with the latest initiatives.
 Reports examine leadership styles, policies and management practices, and address how these companies built and sustained innovation over such a long period.
 Companies; 3M, Deere, GE, P&G and Starbucks.
 Real companies.
 Real practices.
 Idea-intensive, highly-respected companies.

-The reports are based on a variety of sources including, interviews with suppliers and ex-employees, biographies of a company’s senior executive officer, third party interviews, and analyses of company and investor presentations.
+The reports are based on a variety of sources including, interviews with suppliers and ex-employees, biographies of the company’s senior executive officer, third party interviews, and an analyses of company and investor presentations.
 Each report uses a framework for cataloging the information in such a way that the reader can easily apply best practices to their own organization.

 Country innovation.
 National governmental policies can impact corporate innovation.
 CIO reports on interesting developments in select countries; Argentina, Canada, India, Scotland, Russia, Portugal and, most recently, Japan.